Calculator in React

 How to Make Calculator in React

-In this article, we are going to make a calculator in react.
-It will be similar like an android calculator application where you put your values which remains on screen and shows the result straight away as you put values along with some operation.
+In this article, we are going to make a calculator in React.
+It will be similar to an Android calculator application where you put your values which remain on the screen and show the result straight away as you put values along with some operation.
 Its logic should be easy, as we do in most of our programming languages.
-The only difference is that, we will make an UI like any other calculator have.
+The only difference is that we will make a UI like any other calculator has.

 So basically this is going to be a beginner-friendly project, so let’s make this project step-by-step.